 I'm interested in a study of rulings in court from judges and how they rule differently in the matter of the same charges and different defendants.
 We have seen there is bias in sentences and want something to be done about it.
-How will the task force work to ensure that Judges are held accountable for their rulings.
-In the recent cases of judges being targeted due to unfair rulings what will be done to ensure that fairness and lustice is the peal?
+How with the task force work to ensure that judge are held accountable for their rulings.
+In the recent cases of judges being targeted due to unfair rulings what will be done to ensure that fairnes and justice is the goal?

-Thank you again for hearing my concerns during the public session as I mentioned I'am a Fiancé of Jeffrey B Cobb who was wrongfully convicted and overly sentence.
-He was railroad by the Guilford County DA office and Lead Investigator Matthews of the Guilford County Police Department, The sentence imposed on him was harsh Biased and injustice.
-He was a first arrested on burglary and attempted robbery then it was upgraded to capital murder then they offered a plea because they didn't have enough evidence for trial for second- degree with arm robbery he was not the shooter shooter only receive 17 to 22 years the other shooter received 11 years my fiancé Jeffrey B Cobb #0881140 receive 25 to 31 years and he was not the shooter they don't even have enough sufficient evidence put him inside of the crime scene.
-Now he has taking a plea and we're having a rough time trying to litigate post convictions he was railroaded by the justice system he was railroaded by his defense counsel they didn't even try to defend him.
+Thank you again for hearing my concerns during the public session as I mentioned I'am a Fiancé of Jeffrey B Cobb who was wrongfully convicte and overly sentence.
+He was a rilicad by the Guilford County D A office and Lead Investigator Matthews of the Guilford County Police Department, The sentence imposed on him was harsh Biased and injustice.
+He was a first arrested on burglary and attempted robbery then it was upgraded to capital murder then they offered a plea because they didn't have enough evidence for trial for second-term robbery he was not the shooter shooter only receive 17 to 22 years the other shooter received 11 years my fiancé Jeffrey B Cobb #0081140 receive 25 to 31 years and he was not the shooter they don't even have enough sufficient evidence put him inside of the scene.
+Now he has taking a plea and we're having a rough time trying to litigate post convictions he was railroaded by the justice system he was railroaded by this defense counsel they didn't even try to defend him.
 This is something we see way too often with indigenous people when they get public defenders these public defenders feel like they don't have to defend our citizens as if they were private attorneys.
-They are just giving their clients away to these prosecutors for these plea deals these political gains financial gain now my husband has to sit in prison for 20-31 yrs For a crime that he did not commit unless we can find a new evidence to get him back in court something must be done about these post conviction litigation's or offer parole or the second look bill I am deeply disturbed by the amount of people that are wrongly convicted and overly sentenced in today's society it is guilty of until proven guilty you're never innocent.
-My fiancé has been incarcerated for six years has had no in fractions he is upstanding inmate he has people that follow him he has no problems with the Officers He has a nonprofit that's in the works he's wrote books he has wrote poetry he has support with change.org for a new evidentiary hearing a new trial I ask you please to start looking at these prosecutors and these long sentences and try to come up with strategies to Make a change for our justice system and our citizens.
-Fayettevine PALT has received training from our coanition National Association Livinian Oversign Law Enforcement.
-We are willing to train an law enforcement and officials in the cities and counties on the Civilian Oversight Authority.
-For City of Favetteville it only takes 1% of the FPD budget to implement this.
-We have a have created a Citizen Review Board Ordinance for the city of Fayetteville that will pass NCGA, we have reviewed this with Senator Kirk DeViere for further edits https://youtu.be/nBbJpbIuJ\Y https://youtu.be/WLh3EA6fFxs https://www.nacole.org/
+They are just giving their clients away to these prosecutors for these plea deals these political gains financial gain now my husband has to sit in prison 720-31 yrs For crime that he did not commit unless we can find a new evidence to get him back in court something must be done about these post conviction litigation's or offer parole or the second look bill an deeply distrubed by the amount of people that are wrongly convicted and overly sentenced in today's society it is guilty of until proven guilty you're never innocent.
+My fiancé has been incarcerated or six years has had no in fractions he is upstanding immate he has people that follow him he has no problems with the Officers He has a onnoprofits in the works be't wrote books he has wrote poetry he has support with change.org for a new evidentiary hearing a new trial 1